Is an apostille the

 No.

-An apostille can only be issued by state secretaries of state offices in the United States or the United States Department of State.
+An apostille can only be issued by state secretaries of state offices in the United States or the United States Department of State in Washington D.C.

-A state or federal apostille certificate is nothing like a notary stamp and it’s actually a letter with a state or federal seal on it which gets attached to your documents.
+A state or federal apostille certificate is nothing like a notary stamp or seal and it’s an 8 1/2 x 11 letter with a state or federal seal on it which gets attached to your documents.

-An American notary only verifies an individual’s identity then watches a person sign documents physically in front of them.
+An American notary only verifies an individual’s identity and then watches a person sign said documents physically in front of them.

-Then the notary places the date and their notary signature and stamp on the document.
+Then the notary public places the date and their notary signature and stamp on the document.